 Choosing the right feed for your pullets

-I don’t recommend switching to a layer feed for your Black Australorp pullets until they reach the point of lay – that is, the point at which they are first starting to lay eggs.
-Instead, keep them on a non-medicated starter/grower ration up to that point.
+I recommend keeping your Black Australorp pullets on a non-medicated starter/grower feed up until they reach the point of lay – that is, the point at which they are first starting to lay eggs.
+Once you start to get eggs from them, then switch to a layer feed.

 Time of year at point of lay